Home > Energy, Mining, Oil & Gas > Onboard Marine Gensets Market

 By vessels, commercial vessels segment is likely to account for a substantial share of the onboard marine gensets market during 2023–2032.
 Globalization, rapid industrial development in emerging economies, and the subsequent rise in international import and export activities are key factors supporting the growth.
 Commercial vessel owners are likely to invest in repair and retrofitting activities to boost efficiency and comply with the latest marine emission standards set forth by regulators such as the International Maritime Organization (IMO).

-Geographically, North America is expected to be a highly profitable market for onboard marine gensets.
-The regional growth trends can be closely tied to developments in the shipbuilding sector and a strict regulatory scenario to minimize marine emissions.
-Increasing military & defense expenditure to expand naval fleets is providing manufacturers with tremendous opportunities.
-Citing an instance, in May 2021, the U.S. Navy (USN) had awarded Rolls Royce with a contract to supply MTU naval gensets for its Constellation-class (FFG-62) frigate programme.
+Geographically, North America would emerge as a highly profitable market for onboard marine gensets.
+The regional growth trends can be closely tied to developments in the shipbuilding sector and a stringent regulatory scenario to minimize marine emissions.
+Increasing military & defense expenditures to expand naval fleets would further provide tremendous opportunities for the market players.
+Citing an instance, in May 2021, the U.S. Navy (USN) awarded Rolls Royce a contract to supply MTU naval gensets for its Constellation-class (FFG-62) frigate program.

 Some of the eminent names in the global onboard marine gensets market are Rolls Royce, Cummins, Caterpillar, ABB, Siemens AG, Mitsubishi Heavy Industries, MAN Energy Solutions, Onboard Marine Group Ltd., John Deere, Daihatsu Diesel, Sole Diesel, Yanmar, DEUTZ, Scania, Kirloskar, Kohler, and Wärtsilä.
 In anticipation of increasing market demand, these companies are constantly rolling out new genset technologies for the maritime sector, while also engaging in marketing strategies such as hefty investments, mergers and acquisitions, and partnerships.